exercism/jq/concepts/functions/introduction.md

 ;
 ```

-There's a shorhand for this:
+There's a shorthand for this:

 ```jq
 def my_func($arg):